BEMZ01/LethalCompanySaveEditor/README.md

-# LethalCompanySaveEditor
+# LethalCompanySaveEditor CLI

-**A simple save editor for Lethal Company, written in Python 3.11 for python versions higher than 3.10** This should work for any project that utilizes ES3 Saves with encryption, you'll need the save location and the decryption password
+**A simple save editor for Lethal Company, written in Python 3.11 for python versions higher than 3.10** This should work for any project that utilizes ES3 Saves with encryption, you'll need the save location and the decryption password for the game you wish to edit.

+This is the **CLI** version.
+If you're looking for the GUI version, you can find it [**here**](https://github.com/BEMZ01/LethalCompanySaveEditor/tree/gui-update).

 ## How to Download